tundeLayan/ttt-boldo/README.md

 -   The `tasks` module, showcasing task management features, including fetching task details and related tasks from an external API.

 ## Project Structure: Adherence to Guidelines

-The scaffold strictly adheres to the proposed [Next.js 14 Project Structure and Coding Guidelines](README-GUIDELINE.md) we've established:

 1.  **Modules:** Each feature is organized into a dedicated module (`users` and `tasks`), promoting separation of concerns and making the codebase easier to navigate.